 Figments

-On 3 May 1971, Hale created a daily syndicated newspaper comic of his own, 'Figments' (1971-1976) This gag-a-day comic centered around a nameless family and visualized their inner thoughts.
-It initially got syndicated by the Register & Tribune Syndicate in Iowa, until it switched to the Los Angeles Times Syndicate in 1974.
-While Hale claimed 'Figments' ran until 1988, the truth of the matter is that the series ended in 1976 and after that date relied on reprints, syndicated by Manson-Western (1976-1978), Dickson-Bennett (1981-1984), Whitegate Features (1985-1986) and American International (1987-1994).
+On 3 May 1971, Hale created a daily syndicated newspaper comic of his own, 'Figments' (1971-1976).
+This gag-a-day comic centered around a nameless family and visualized their inner thoughts.
+It initially got syndicated by the Register & Tribune Syndicate in Iowa, until in 1974 it switched to the Los Angeles Times Syndicate.
+While Hale claimed 'Figments' ran until 1988, in reality the series ended in 1976 and after that date relied on reprints, syndicated by Manson-Western (1976-1978), Dickson-Bennett (1981-1984), Whitegate Features (1985-1986) and American International (1987-1994).

 You're Getting Closer

-Hale also drew the one-panel gag cartoon 'You're Getting Closer' (1976-1983) for King Features Syndicate.
+Hale also drew the one-panel gag cartoon feature 'You're Getting Closer' (1976-1983) for King Features Syndicate.
 Each episode features an example on how to "get closer" to parent your children into decent people.
 The lines were written by educator Patte Wheat LeVan.